Aaron Hill (actor): Career

 Hill began his acting career in 2001 with a guest episode role on The Brothers Garcia.
 He has since been seen in Mad Men, Malcolm in the Middle, Gilmore Girls, Hannah Montana, CSI: Miami, Breaking Bad, and How I Met Your Mother.

 From 2007 to 2011, he was a regular on ABC Family's series Greek, portraying fraternity brother Walter "Beaver" Boudreaux.
 He made a cameo in Transformers: Revenge of the Fallen.

 In 2016, he was featured on House Hunters Renovation along with his wife, Chelsea, looking for a home to fit their growing family.

 He stopped acting in front of the camera in 2017 and has transitioned to voice-over work.

 Personal life

-He is married to Chelsea and has a child, a daughter named Scarlett, born in 2015.
+He is married to Chelsea and has two children, a daughter named Scarlett, born in 2015.
 Their son, Wyatt, was born in April 2017.
 Chelsea is a group fitness instructor.

 In April 2021, for April Fools' Day, Hill alluded to a Greek reunion in 2022.